AstridESMJ/qso-depthnet/README.md

 A convolutional arquitecture for Automatic Classification of Quasars in ATLAS

-**A convolutional arquitecture for Automatic Classification of Quasars in ATLAS, San-Martin-Jimenez, Pichara, Barrientos, Rojas, Moya-Sierralta & ATLAS, 2021**
+**A convolutional arquitecture for Automatic Classification of Quasars in ATLAS, San Martín-Jiménez, Pichara, Barrientos, Rojas, Moya-Sierralta & ATLAS, 2021**